 And where is the exit, the shut down button?

 Get me out of here.
 Please.

 I have studied physics and worked in Research & Development for some years before I turned to IT.
-I cannot call myself a professional scientist any more though I have been involved in science / the scientific community here and then.
+I cannot call myself a professional scientist any more though I have been involved in science / the scientific community a bit here and then.
+(Edit 2019: Links broken.)

 Natural sciences, physics and mathematics in particular are what I consider to be the core of all sciences.
 The way of thinking that I learned to apply to theoretical and real-world problems during my studies still influences the way I tackle any problem.

 These are the results of my dedication to science: